The latest Academic Ranking of World Universities (ARWU) reaffirms the University of Granada’s position as a leading global institution

 This year, the UGR is one of twelve Spanish universities to earn a spot among the top 500 global institutions that make up this prestigious international ranking.
 It has climbed more than any other Spanish institution and has successfully reached second place among its Spanish counterparts.
 It is worth mentioning that this significant achievement has been secured in the midst of an especially challenging time for the University, during which it has had to cope under the strains of statewide budget cuts to research and development (R&D) funding.
 The challenges posed by the current socio-economic environment have, in many ways, been even more pressing for the UGR than for the other Spanish universities featuring in the ARWU 2016.

 This achievement has been made possible thanks to the University’s firm commitment to investing in cutting-edge research over the last ten years.
-Through this determined strategic bid, the UGR has created world-class research institutes and centres that are now at the forefront of their fields internationally, such as the Research Centre for Information and Communications Technology (CITIC-UGR); the Mind, Brain and Behaviour Research Centre (CIMCYC-UGR); The Inter-University Institute for Earth System Research; the UGRMathematics Institute (IEMath-UGR); the UGR Sport and Health Institute (IMUDS); and the Bio-Health Research Institute (IBS-Granada).
+Through this determined strategic bid, the UGR has created world-class research institutes and centres that are now at the forefront of their fields internationally, such as the Research Centre for Information and Communications Technology (CITIC-UGR); the Mind, Brain and Behaviour Research Centre (CIMCYC-UGR); The Andalusian Inter-University Institute for Earth System Research (IISTA-CEAMA); the UGR Mathematics Institute (IEMath-UGR); the UGR Sport and Health Institute (IMUDS); and the Bio-Health Research Institute (IBS-Granada).
 The UGR has also placed considerable emphasis on attracting talent, enabling researchers to make the most of diverse funding opportunities.